 Background: Phonebloks and Motorola beginnings

 Project Ara was originally rooted in Motorola, when it was owned by Google, under the Motorola Advanced Technology and Projects group.
-When Google sold Motorola to Lenovo in early 2014, Google was able to keep the group under its Google Advanced Technology and Projects Group (ATAP).
+When Google sold Motorola to Lenovo in early 2014, Google was able to keep the group under its ATAP group.

 Project Ara was inspired by the Phonebloks initiative, a similar project that wants to make "a phone worth keeping".
 The Project Ara team has said it will partner in some aspects with Phonebloks to build Project Ara, but it doesn't sound like a full-on partnership.

-The latest Android operating system was modified slightly to make it suitable for the Ara.
-With it being a Google project, it resembled pure, stock Android but with a few under-the-hood tweaks to optimise it for the modular hardware.
+With it being a Google project, the software resembled pure, stock Android but with a few under-the-hood tweaks to optimise it for the modular hardware.
 The project's team leader.
 Paul Eremenko, had promised the Android team was working to make sure the Ara phone is a priority and got the latest updates.